Introduction

 The prophet Isaiah comments that God does not grow tired or weary:

 Isaiah 40:28 – “Have you not known?
 Have you not heard?
 That the everlasting God, the Lord, the Creator of the ends of the earth, neither faints nor is weary?
-His understanding is unsearchable.
+His understanding is unsearchable“

-The human being (Adam) was created on the sixth day of creation, that is, the day before the Seventh day.
-This shows us that when God rested on the Seventh Day, Adam was present at that moment, and saw God resting from the work He had created, as well as the blessing and sanctification given for that day.
-God’s rest served as an example so that Adam would know what he should do on a day blessed and sanctified by God!
-There were six days of work that God carried out in His creation, but He rested on the Seventh day, and in this way man should follow as an example.
-How important is the Sabbath for God’s people?
+Human beings (Adam) were created on the sixth day of creation, the day before the Seventh day.
+This means that when God rested on the Seventh Day, Adam was present and witnessed God resting from His work, as well as the blessing and sanctification given to that day.
+God’s rest served as an example for Adam to know what he should do on a day that was blessed and sanctified by God!
+There were six days of work that God accomplished in His creation, but He rested on the Seventh day.
+In this way, man should follow God’s example.

 The Sabbath Was Sanctified at Creation!